I certainly can't remember the time on that early morning the

 Time/Date is 09.21 PM on 6/12/2015.
 We should and are planing to

-return about two hours before time expired.
+return about two hours before times up.

 Chris and I waiting for our ride to Manhattan

 Looking north into rail yard with Metro North trains waiting for

 Our train to Manhattan arriving at station.